 Apple’s macOS High Sierra (version 10.13, released to developers June 2017) supports HEVC, integrates it into its apps such as the Safari browser and Final Cut video editor, and uses it as its default video storage format [123][124] Hardware support for HEVC is included in the current MacBook and MacBook Pro, and older devices running High Sierra will also support the format [123][124]. iOS 11 for the iPhone and iPad (released Fall 2017) also uses HEVC as its primary video format and also for still images and “Live Photos” based on the HEIF file format with HEVC [125][126][127]. tvOS11 and Apple TV has included 4K HEVC support with HDR since 2017 [128].

-Google’s Android 5.0 (December 2014) includes APIs for HEVC (including UHD support), and Google’s Chromecast Ultra media player includes HEVC support (November 2016).[129][130][131][132][133][134]
+Google’s Android 5.0 (December 2014) includes APIs for HEVC (including UHD support), and Google’s Chromecast Ultra media player includes HEVC support (November 2016).
+Android core app quality guidelines issued in February 2021 state that “If the app encodes video, it should do so using the HEVC video compression standard” [129][130].
+In March 2021, it was announced that although Google reportedly “urges developers to include HEVC support for their apps”, Android 12 will include compatible media transcoding to support HEVC for apps made for the older AVC standard in order to ease the transition to HEVC support [131][132].

+Google’s YouTube service, as of March 2021, accepts HEVC as a supported format [133][134].

 Raspberry Pi 3, a low-cost computer device of the Raspberry Pi Foundation (released in 2016) had some capability for HEVC decoding, and the Raspberry Pi 4 (released in June 2019) includes 4Kp60 hardware decoding capability [135][136].